GraphZen/docs.graphzen.com/content/tutorials/simple-blog/01_step1.md

 ---
-title: "Simple Blog Step 1"
+title: "01.
+Create a new .NET web app"
 draft: true
 weight: 100
 ---